News & Info

 You’ve zhushed your house all you can, the renos have been done, the place has been spring cleaned and you’ve made sure everything’s in place for the big sale.
 So why isn’t your home selling?

-After a few weeks on the market, people start to feel a little lost and deflated.
-They’ll often question what’s happening with prospective buyers – why can’t people see the same value in this place that we once did?
-Why don’t they want to buy? etc.
+After a few weeks on the market, you might start to feel a little lost and deflated.
+You might question what’s happening with prospective buyers – why can’t people see the same value in this place that I once did?

-Really, what they should be asking is what they’re not doing right.
+Really, what you should be questioning is what you are doing wrong.
 But that’s not always a straightforward, easy question to answer.

 So, to break this down for you we’ve identified six of the biggest reasons why your home may not be selling: